 The era of big data has just begun.
 With more companies inclined towards big data to run their operations, the demand for talent at an all-time high.
 What does it mean for you?
 It only translates into better opportunities if you want to get employed in any of the big data positions.
 You can choose to become a Data Analyst, Data Scientist, Database administrator, Big Data Engineer, Hadoop Big Data Engineer and so on.
 In this article, we will go through the top 50 big data interview questions related to Big Data.

-Also, this article is equally useful for anyone who is preparing for a Hadoop developer interview as a fresher or experienced.
+Also, this article is equally useful for anyone who is preparing for the Hadoop interview as a fresher or experienced as you will also find top Hadoop interview questions in this series.

 50 Most Popular Big Data Interview Questions

 To give your career an edge, you should be well-prepared for the big data interview.
 Before we start, it is important to understand that the interview is a place where you and the interviewer interact only to understand each other, and not the other way around.
 Hence, you don’t have to hide anything, just be honest and reply to the questions with honesty.
 If you feel confused or need more information, feel free to ask questions to the interviewer.
 Always be honest with your response, and ask questions when required.

 Here are top Big Data interview questions with the detailed answers to the specific questions.
 For broader questions that’s answer depends on your experience, we will share some tips on how to answer them.